 For instance, Gladiators may rise up as Paladins who are stout swordsman, who shield comrades from harm.
 Thaumaturge may aspire to become Black Mages, mastering the offensive magics.
 While Conjurers may find a new calling as White Mages, the masters of healing.
 The foremost appeal of jobs is the unparalleled degree of specialization they offer.
 Their potential is best realized in party situations where having well defined roles is the key to success.
 There can be no doubt that jobs shine the brightest in the company of others.”

 Each job requires what we are going to refer to as a primary class and a subclass in order to be obtained.
 The primary class must be level 30 and the subclass must be level 15 in order to unlock a specific job.
+This of it as Fallout 4 leveling.
 For instance, a Paladin may require the player to have a Gladiator leveled up to 30 and a Conjurer leveled up to 15.
 This is just an educated guess, mind you, but it would make sense because Paladins in the Final Fantasy world are a mixture of tanks and healers.

-It’s important to remember that jobs are not required for your character and they are simply more specialized roles if you choose that you wish to unlock them.
+It’s important to remember that jobs are not required for your character and they are simply more specialized roles if you choose that you wish to unlock and make gil with them.
 If you make a character and you love your starting class, you can play that class all they way up to the level cap and you are not required to ever change.
 This system just gives more freedom to the player and lets them define how they wish to play through the game more.
-I personally love the ffxiv arr guide for class and job systems and how they are being presented in this FFXIV ARR Guide.
+It could be great if FFXIV has a similar combat system as BnS and how they are being presented in this blade and soul guide.